PePacheco/Laravel-Challenge/README.md

 ```

 ## 5# Step
-Wait untill a message appears on your terminal pointing that the processed was done successfully
+Wait untill a message appears on your terminal pointing that the process worked successfully